hughespham2002/web-sprint-challenge-adding-data-persistence/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain the difference between Relational Databases and SQL.

+There's no difference.

 2. Why do tables need a Primary Key?

+Primary keys are used to uniquely every part of information inputted into the table

 3. What is the name given to a table column that references the Primary Key on another table?

+Foreign key

 4. What do we need in order to have a _many to many_ relationship between two tables?

+A set of primary and foreign keys are required for tables to point to other tables